 At some point, it does get a little repetitive.
 Understandable, as this book is about a cyclical subject.
 Still, at some point, I felt as if I had read certain formulations way too many times by now.

 At times the choice of language.
 Miranda Gray writes more like an artist than a scientist – which is perfectly fine, don’t get me wrong.
 There were a few occasions though when the formulations were too esoteric for me.
-Obviously this is definitely a matter of personal preference.
+Obviously, this is a matter of personal preference.
 And I only remark it, because it sometimes made it really hard for me to really understand.
 Then again, maybe this is just my lack of educations in metaphors.

 Do I recommend “The Optimized Woman”?

 Absolutely.
 Especially if you suffer from PMS, PMDD or any other hormonal imbalance.
 I know how that might make you doubt if nature knew what she was doing.
 But also if you are “just” female, if you live or work with females.
 Or if you just want to admire female nature.
 After reading this book, I more consciously experience my cycle and the various strengths it brings.
 I am in awe of what the female body and mind can do.
 So yes, Miranda, I agree.
 If you want to get ahead, get a cycle!
 And definitely get that book*!